-The Prom is tentatively scheduled for Friday, May 15, 2016, at the Omni William Penn.
-Freshmen and sophomores are currently not eligible to attend.
-Students who have acquired more than 15 unexcused absences for the year at the time of prom ticket sales will be denied the opportunity to purchase tickets.
+Freshmen and sophomores are currently not eligible to attend, as well as students who have not met the academic requirements to be considered an 11th grader but may be of junior age.
+Students who have acquired more than 15 unexcused absences for the year at the time of prom ticket sales will be denied the opportunity to purchase tickets. attend prom.